fluent-meaning-symbiotic/sip_whitepaper/docs/2025_feb_9_whitepaper.md

 - **Code, UI, and Assets are Meaning Representations:** Code, user interfaces, and assets are generated as _representations_ of the underlying SemanticIntents, not created directly.
 - **Software is Living and Evolving:** SemanticIntents are designed to be dynamic and adaptable, enabling software to evolve continuously and maintain semantic coherence.
 - **Test-Driven Development (TDD):** Behavior is validated through meaning-based tests generated _before_ code implementation.
+- **Centralized Command Invocation:** The `SemanticCommandInvoker` acts as a central point for dispatching and managing Semantic Commands, decoupling command invocation from handlers.
 - **FSF as the Ultimate Vision:** SIP is the foundation for achieving **Fluid Symbiotic Functionality (FSF)** – software that is intuitive, deeply adaptable, and seamlessly integrated with human intent, offering both utility and engaging experiences.

 **2. The Vision: Fluid Symbiotic Functionality (FSF) - Software as a Meaningful Partner**